We discussed why facility metrics and KPIs are useful, and now will describe how to identify the ones that matter most for you.

 The absolute value of a metric is not as important as its range or trend and using it with judgement.

-The Difference Between Facility Metrics and KPIs
+The Difference Between Facility Metrics and Key Performance Indicators (KPIs)

 It is important to distinguish between measures, metrics, and KPIs in your planning, so let’s define these for discussion (you can use other terminology in your organization, but the concepts of these different types are important).